 - 1/2 tsp apple cider vinegar

-- Step 1 Pat pork tenderloin dry with paper towel.
+- Pat pork tenderloin dry with a paper towel.

-- Step 3 Mix garlic clove, Sukrin Gold, and parsley in a dish and rub all over pork tenderloin.
+- Mix garlic clove, Sukrin Gold, and parsley in a dish and rub all over pork tenderloin.

-- Step 4 Refrigerate at least 30 minutes, up to overnight.
+- Refrigerate for at least 30 minutes, up to overnight.

-- Step 6 Add water to IP and cook on LOW pressure for 5 minutes.
-Let pressure NATURAL RELEASE for 10 minutes before opening steam vent.
+- Add water to IP and cook on LOW pressure for 5 minutes.
+Let pressure NATURAL RELEASE for 10 minutes before opening the steam vent.
 If your pork tenderloin is more than 2lbs, you may want to let it sit in NR for an extra 1-2 minutes before releasing.

-- Step 7 Remove tenderloin to platter and cover with foil.
-Let rest 10 minutes while you make the sauce.
+- Remove tenderloin to a platter and cover with foil.
+Let rest for 10 minutes while you make the sauce.

-- Step 8 Turn IP to SAUTE setting.
+- Turn IP to SAUTE setting.
 When the juices start bubbling, add ACV and xanthan gum.
-Whisk continuously until sauce is thickened.
+Whisk continuously until the sauce is thickened.

-- Step 9 Slice tenderloin into equal sized medallions.
+- Slice tenderloin into equal-sized medallions.
 Pour sauce over medallions and serve.

 All text and images Copyright Anna Hunley for Keto In Pearls.
 Shares are encouraged and appreciated.
 Please share this recipe by sharing a link, not a screenshot.